The Electric, Birmingham

 Originally called the Electric Theatre, the cinema has undergone a number of name changes since its opening, but returned as The Electric in October 1993.
 It closed in December 2003 and was purchased by local film director and producer Tom Lawes, who initiated extensive renovations to the building in order to restore it to its 1930s Art Deco aesthetic.
 It reopened in December 2004.
 The cinema closed again at the start of the COVID-19 pandemic in 2020, with most of its staff being made redundant.
 In January 2022 the cinema reopened under new ownership.

+As of February 2024, the cinema was closed again for the foreseeable future.

 History

 1900s

 The Electric opened on the bank holiday of 27 December 1909 and was Birmingham's first film theatre.
 The architectural plans were designed by leading theatre architect of the time, Bertie Crewe (1860–1937) which are now a part of the Library of Birmingham's archives and collections.

 Excerpts from newspapers at the time: